autogluon/tabrepo/README.md

 ## Available Contexts

-Context's are used to load a repository and are downloaded from S3 with the following code:
+Context's are used to load a repository and are downloaded with the following code:

 ```python
 from tabrepo import load_repository